cosmos/ibc/spec/core/ics-026-routing-module/UPGRADES.md

 `onChanUpgradeAck` will error if the counterparty selected version string is invalid to abort the handshake.
 It may also perform custom ACK logic.

-After `onChanUpgradeAck` returns, the application upgrade is complete on this end so any auxilliary data stored for the purposes of recovery is no longer needed and may be deleted.
+After `onChanUpgradeAck` returns successfully, the application upgrade is complete on this end so any auxilliary data stored for the purposes of recovery is no longer needed and may be deleted.

-The application MUST have its state fully migrated to start processing packet data according to the new application parameters by the time the callback returns.
+If the callback returns successfully, the application MUST have its state fully migrated to start processing packet data according to the new application parameters.

 ```typescript
 function onChanUpgradeAck(